ffalowaini/ND_My_Store/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

+## Overview
+This project is to build a e-commerce website where the users can view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

 ## Development server
 First run `npm install` to download all reqiured libs.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.